 The Didipio Project is held under a Financial or Technical Assistance Agreement ("FTAA") granted by the Philippines Government in 1994.
 The FTAA has an initial term of 25 years and is renewable for another period of 25 years.
-The company intends to renew the FTAA at the conclusion of the initial period.
+The company intends to renew the FTAA at the conclusion of the initial period and is working closely with the Government of the Philippines to progress the renewal.
 The FTAA grants title, exploration and mining rights with a fixed fiscal regime.
 Under the terms of the FTAA, after a period in which the Group can recover development expenditure, capped at 5 years from the start of production (April 1, 2013) and a further 3 years over which any remaining balance is amortised, the Company is required to pay the Government of the Republic of the Philippines 60% of the "Net Revenue" earned from the Didipio Project.
 For the purposes of the FTAA, "Net Revenue" is generally the net revenues derived from mining operations, less deductions for, amongst other things, expenses relating to mining, processing, marketing, depreciation and certain specified overheads.
 In addition, all taxes paid to the Government and certain specified amounts paid to land claim owners are included as part of the calculation of the 60% payable.